edvorg/lww-node/README.md

   should be present on your system.

 - `-s|--start (yes|no)`
-  Start all subsystems (redis, lww nodes, all types of monkeys)
+  Start all subsystems (redis, lww nodes, all types of monkeys).

 - `-sn|--start-nodes (yes|no)`
-  Start nodes
+  Start nodes.

 - `-snm|--start-normal-monkey (yes|no)`
-  Start normal monkey bot
+  Start normal monkey bot.

 - `-soom|--start-offline-online-monkey (yes|no)`
-  Start offline-online monkey bot
+  Start offline-online monkey bot.

 - `-scvm|--start-client-viewer-monkey (yes|no)`
-  Start client-viewer monkey bot
+  Start client-viewer monkey bot.

 - `-nc|--nodes-count (number)`
-  Number of lww nodes to star
+  Number of lww nodes to star.

 - `-nmc|--normal-monkey-count (number)`
-  Number of normal monkey processes to start
+  Number of normal monkey processes to start.

 - `-nmipc|--normal-monkey-in-process-count (number)`
-  Number of normal workers per process to start
+  Number of normal workers per process to start.

 - `-oomc|--offline-online-monkey-count (number)`
-  Number of offline-online monkey processes to start
+  Number of offline-online monkey processes to start.

 - `-oomipc|--offline-online-monkey-in-process-count (number)`
-  Number of offline-online workers per process to start
+  Number of offline-online workers per process to start.

 - `-cvmc|--client-viewer-monkey-count (number)`
-  Number of client-viewer monkey processes to start
+  Number of client-viewer monkey processes to start.

 - `-cvmipc|--client-viewer-monkey-in-process-count (number)`
-  Number of client-viewer workers per process to start
+  Number of client-viewer workers per process to start.

 - `-p|--prod`
-  Start 1 node, 1 redis, no monkeys
+  Start 1 node, 1 redis, no monkeys.

 - `-i|--integration`
-  Start 3 nodes, 1 redis, no monkeys
+  Start 3 nodes, 1 redis, no monkeys.

+- `-en|--external-nodes (nodes list)`
+  Connect to external nodes.

 If you prefer to store these options on disc you may execute
 ```shell